BrianS3/MI2_drown_murphy_seko/README.md

 ## Creating your database

-This package will automatically create a database when you choose to execute ```database.database_load("keyword")```, however you can do this process on your own at any time.
+This package will automatically create a database when you choose to execute ```database.database_load("keyword")```; however you can do this process on your own at any time.

 ```
 from gps_695 import credentials as c